Above: A PAR student conducts an interview at the Capitol Building.

 Applicants for this scholarship must be enrolled in the Public Affairs Reporting program with the College of Public Affairs and Administration at UIS.

 Milton Friedland served as vice president and general manager of Channel 20/WICS from 1953-1986 before coming to Sangamon State in March 1987.
 He was the former Associate to the President in the Office of University Relations at SSU.
 Milton was a member of the SSU Foundation and President of the Foundation in 1976.
 Ruth S. Friedland was recognized by the state as an “Illinois pioneer and visionary” in television in central Illinois, both for aiding Milton Friedland and for serving on the Board of Directors of Network Knowledge from 1990-2002, including as first woman chair 1998-2001 and lifelong member.
-She chaired the Springfield Housing Authority and was president of Congregation B’rith Sholom.
-She also served on the boards of the llinois Symphony Orchestra, the Springfield Area Arts Council, Hadassah, and the Springfield Jewish Federation, among others.
+She chaired the Springfield Housing Authority and was president of Congregation B’rith Shalom.
+She also served on the boards of the lllinois Symphony Orchestra, the Springfield Area Arts Council, Hadassah, and the Springfield Jewish Federation, among others.

 The Steven B. Hahn Reporting Scholarship was established in 2001 as a memorial to a former Statehouse correspondent for The State Journal-Register and United Press International (UPI).
 Applicants must be a PAR major in good academic standing.